Inflectra/rapise-documentation/docs/New/Roadmap.md

     If you have any feedback or suggestions regarding this roadmap, please email us at support@inflectra.com.

-## Version 8.3 (Q4 2024)
+## Version 8.4 (Q2 2025)

+- Dynamic Test Sets support
-- Add support for Appium Windows Driver
+- Support for Google Gemini models
-- Integrate with Playwright
-- Enhance CSS locators
-- AI features fixes and improvements
-- Performance optimization for test frameworks with 20k+ test cases
+- AI-based failure/report analysis

-## 2024
+## 2025

 We will continue to work on deep integration between Rapise, Spira and Git.
 The focus is on simplicity of building test frameworks and execution of tests.
 Also as usual we will keep up-to-date our support for selected CRM/ERP systems: Microsoft Dynamics family of products, Salesforce, Oracle and SAP.

-We are also going to expand our AI research and equip Rapise with AI-based features.
-These features will help in areas such as test data generation, test case creation, code generation, manual test conversion, UI element recognition and framework management.
+We are also going to continue our AI research and enhance Rapise with more AI-based features.
+These features will help in areas such as manual to automated test case conversion, augmented recording and framework management.

 ## Backlog

+### Smart Features (AI-based)

+### Agentic Workflow Support

+Ability to chat with Spira and Rapise and perform high level tasks like data export/import, perform data analysis and do complex user-based scenarios.

+#### Computer Vision-Based Element Locator

+This locator should be capable of identifying an element's bounding rectangle using a page screenshot and a text prompt.
+It can be used during test step generation and for automatic locator self-healing.

+**Examples:**

+- Locate the "Username" text field.
+- Locate the "Edit" button for the book *The Adventures of Tom Sawyer*.

+#### AI Technology

+- Improve token spending by leveraging more optimal RAG and prompt tuning methods.
+- Improve automatic error correction efficiency by automatic try & fix loops.

 ### SpiraTest Integration Enhancements